tidal-code/wave.docs/docs/detailed-documentation/dropdowns.md

 ##### selectByValue(String value)
 {: .text-purple-000}

-This method will select the drop down value with the value attribute of the dropdown elements
+This method will select the drop down value with the value attribute of the dropdown elements.

 Returns: The current selected value.

 ##### select(String selectText)
 {: .text-purple-000}

-This method will select the drop down value with the index of the .
+This method will select the drop down value with the index of the elements in order.

 Returns: The current selected value.